 If we experience a change of control (as defined under the Tax Receivable Agreement) or the Tax Receivable Agreement otherwise terminates early (at our election or as a result of our breach), our obligations under the Tax Receivable Agreement could have a substantial negative impact on our liquidity and could have the effect of delaying, deferring or preventing certain mergers, asset sales, or other forms of business combinations or changes of control.
-For example, if the Tax Receivable Agreement were terminated immediately after the IPO, the estimated early termination payment would, in the million (calculated using a discount rate equal to one-year LIBOR (or an agreed successor rate, if applicable) plus 100 aggregate, be approximately \$ million calculated based on certain assumptions, including but not limited to basis points, applied against an undiscounted liability of approximately \$ per share trading price, a 21% U.S. federal corporate income tax rate and estimated applicable state and local income tax rates, no material change in U.S. federal income tax law, and that Stronghold Inc. will have sufficient taxable income on a current basis to utilize such estimated tax benefits).
+For example, if the Tax Receivable Agreement were terminated immediately after the IPO, the estimated early termination payment would, in the aggregate, be approximately \$161.2 million (calculated using a discount rate equal to one-year LIBOR (or an agreed successor rate, if applicable) plus 100 basis points, applied against an undiscounted liability of approximately \$180.9 million calculated based on certain assumptions, including but not limited to a \$19.00 per share trading price, a 21% U.S. federal corporate income tax rate and estimated applicable state and local income tax rates, no material change in U.S. federal income tax law, and that Stronghold Inc. will have sufficient taxable income on a current basis to utilize such estimated tax benefits).
 The foregoing number is merely an estimate for illustrative purposes, and the actual payment could differ materially.
 If our obligation to make payments under the Tax Receivable Agreement is accelerated as a result of a change of control, we generally expect the accelerated payments due under the Tax Receivable Agreement to be funded out of the proceeds of the change of control transaction giving rise to such acceleration.
 However, we may be required to fund such payment from other sources, and as a result, any early termination of the Tax Receivable Agreement could have a substantial negative impact on our liquidity.
-We do not currently expect to cause an acceleration due to our breach, and we do not currently expect that we will elect to terminate the Tax Receivable Agreement early, except in cases where the early termination payment would not be material.
-There can be no assurance that we will be able to meet our obligations under the Tax Receivable Agreement.
+We do not currently expect to cause an acceleration due to our breach, and we do not currently expect that we will elect to terminate the Tax Receivable Agreement early, except in cases where the ea